AlbertoRodriguezSanz/program_only_run_2/README.md

 - VDD
 - VSS

 The microcontrollers are connected through two MCP2561 CAN transceivers.
-For such short distances, the use of termination resistors is not required.
+Two termination resistors are used to reduce the reflections between the two CAN signals.
 The two connectors represent the PICKIT4 pins required for programming each of the two microcontrollers.

 ![CAN_SPI_COMBINED_BREADBOARD_SCHEMATIC](https://github.com/AlbertoRodriguezSanz/CAN-SPI-combined-test/assets/95371514/73dd19ac-99d1-4d03-aa4f-65dd76d71c20)